maxitg/SetReplace/.github/CONTRIBUTING.md

   * The output you expect to see.
   * The output of `SystemInformation["Small"]` and `$SetReplaceGitSHA`.
   * If the weed appears randomly and is not easy to reproduce, add details about how often and in what circumstances you encounter it.
-4. If you have a Mathematica notebook with more details, you can attach it to the issue, just compress it to a `ZIP` file.
+4. If you have a Mathematica notebook with more details, you can attach it to the issue, just compress it to a `ZIP` file first.
 5. Click "Submit new issue".
 6. Your issue is now on the list, and a developer will look at it if/when they have a chance.
 But if it does not get any attention, the best you can do is to [fix it yourself](#code).